gazaay/four-pillars/docs/features/encoding_utilities.md

 3. **Categorical vs. Numerical Detection**:
    - Smart detection of whether a column should be treated as categorical
    - Configurable thresholds for unique value counts

+4. **Missing Features**:
+   - When a feature exists in training but not in prediction data
+   - Handled by adding the missing feature with default value (0)

+5. **Extra Features**:
+   - When prediction data contains columns not used in training
+   - These columns are filtered out to ensure consistent feature sets

 ## Behind the Scenes